 Before your vaccination: Review the vaccine fact sheet

-In alignment with FDA and CDC authorization, Tidelands Health offers the initial phase of the Pfizer COVID-19 vaccine to anyone 12 and older.
-For children ages 12 to 15, a consent form is required.
+For children ages 6 months through 15, a consent form is required.
 Download patient forms by clicking here.

 On the day of your vaccination